Tucson’s Hidden Gem for RV Camping

 For those staying in an RV, Butterfield RV Resort & Observatory offers plenty of amenities.
 The pet-friendly facility offers large pull-through sites and full hookups along with Wi-Fi, restrooms, showers, laundry facilities, a camp store, and clubhouse.
 Other features of the resort include mini-golf, a fitness center, biking, recreation trails, a dump station, outdoor courts, and a nearby golf course.

 “I think this is the nicest park we have stayed at to date.
 Office was very friendly and helpful.
 Paved pull through site and the patio area was nice gravel.
 No DUST!
 3 pet areas and many amenities.
 Even during off season, they let you visit their private observatory that has a Univ.
 Grade scope.
 Unfortunately since it was full moon and moving into summer, there were less things to see.
 Great location to go to the Caverns, Tombstone and Bisbee.
-We camped at Butterfield RV Resort & Observatory in a Motorhome.” – MElkers on Campground Reviews
+We camped at Butterfield RV Resort & Observatory in a Motorhome.” – MElkers on RV LIFE Campgrounds

 Other things to do in Benson

 For a small town that was founded in 1880, Benson, Arizona offers plenty to see and do.
 Tapping into its rich history, visitors can take in the culture of the Old West and explore the area’s railroad heritage.
 Consider a visit to the following as well.

 Less than two miles from Butterfield RV Resort is the area’s top course, San Pedro Golf Course.
 Featuring six different sets of tees and 7,313 yards, this magnificent 18-hole track is popular year-round and playable for all talent levels.
 Owned by the City of Benson, the par 72 course first opened in 2003.

 One of the strangest attractions you’ll probably ever encounter when in Benson is The Thing.
 Dubbed a museum, it’s probably worth a stop if you’re driving by.